Gautamhirawat/Gautamhirawat/README.md

   "Os":  ["Ubuntu" , "mint" , "windows11"],
   "Current focus": "leetcode",
-  "Plan to learn": ["Javascript", "NodeJs", "Flutter"], "Moto": "You can do it by practicing it again", "connect with me": {
+  "Plan to learn": ["Javascript", "NodeJs", "Flutter"], "Moto": "You can do it by practicing it again and again and again", "connect with me": {
   "telegram": "https://t.ms/Gautamhirawat",
   "email": "code.gautamhirawat@gmail.com",